psnjiki/bike-trips/README.md

 ```
 python main.py --config=path/to/config.json --bike-sys=bike_system
 ```
+--bike-sys expects a tag for the bike sharing company.
+The complete lis is available in BIKESYS.md.
 --config expects a path to a json file.
 The content  of the json file should look like this:
 ```
 {"years": "2020", "data_dir": "./data", "chunk_size": 400000}